 We talk to Mark about some exciting collaborations, a cause close to his heart and exceptionally important campaigns, – including #diversechildrensbooksuk.
 Plus, what happened when Mark had a previous role in Silver service?!

+CB: Please introduce yourself and your concept.
 ML: My name is Mark Lemon.
 I am the Founder & Author at independent children’s book publishers, Lemon Drop Books.

+CB: Brand names are a really important first impression of what you’re about, so how did you come up with your online alias/brand name?
 ML: With a name like Mark Lemon, we had to fit Lemon in somewhere!
 Lemon Drop Books seemed to have a memorable ring to it.

+CB: Where did it all begin?
+What inspired you to start up your concept?
 ML: I have always enjoyed writing, but never thought to do it as a career.
 After our first child was born, I had the idea of writing Otis’ very own adventures.
 We quickly noticed a lack of children’s books featuring non-white protagonists.
 I wanted to find books that the kids could look at and relate to and imagine themselves being a part of.
 So, in an effort to diversify children’s literature, I created my own.

+CB: What is your brand ethos?
 ML: Our brand ethos is to create beautiful and diverse children’s books, which all children can enjoy across the world.

+CB: On a day-to-day basis, what or who inspires you?
 ML: On a day-to-day basis my kids inspire me.
 Creating Lemon Drop Books was for them, building a legacy for their futures.
 I am inspired by people who are brave enough to go it alone, grabbing their careers by both hands.
 Don’t get me wrong it’s tough, but the great thing about Instagram is the supportive network that shouts from the social sidelines, cheering you on!
 My main inspiration is my family.

+CB: Can you tell us about or give us a sneaky peak of something new that’s coming up?
 ML: Look out for my collaboration with the brilliant parent merch Mama, Mother Like No Othercoming very soon.
 Using our Dad slogan, ‘I Dad It My Way’ we are releasing a t-shirt for the lead up to Fathers Day.
 From every t-shirt sold we will donate the proceeds to the amazing bereavement charity, Winston’s Wish.
 This is a charity close to my heart due to losing my father suddenly at the age of 12.
 Please keep your eyes peeled and join us to support this great cause.

 We’re hoping to soon kick off our campaign promoting diverse children’s books across the UK.
 Across the UK there is a greater need for diversity in children’s literature in the mainstream.
 Over the previous two years a good friend of ours, Marley Dias, has been promoting her 1000 Black Girl Books campaign across America; meeting Barack & Michelle Obama at the Whitehouse and carrying out interviews on all major television stations.
 I would like to bring a similar campaign to the UK #diversechildrensbooksuk.
 We will be asking authors, publishers and organisations across the country to donate to us their diverse children’s books.
 Once we’ve received the donated books, we will then distribute to a large number of schools, filling that gap in the school Libraries.